-I ’m not a single parent, and my husband is awesome, so perhaps I’m just missing the part where it’s harder if you don’t have a penis.
+I’m a single mom, but perhaps I’m just missing the part where it’s harder if you don’t have a penis.
 Interestingly enough, it appears the male part of the parenting equation has been getting the short end of the stick in regards to holidays for a long time.

 Did you know that mother’s day became an official holiday in 1914, but it took 58 years for fathers to get the same recognition?
 Yeah, and even after they did, many disdained the day feeling it improper to “domesticate” men by offering them gifts for doing sissy, kid-faring junk.
 If it wasn’t for the commercial need for the holiday during the depression, there probably wouldn’t be a father’s day at all.
 At one point people were so pissed off about father’s day they were willing to sacrifice mother’s day (which has always been well received) by implementing a “parent’s day” just to get rid of it.